I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_preferred_multicarrier_providers.md

 For more information about these members, see
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

-`PreferredListHeader`

-A formatted WWAN_LIST_HEADER object that represents a list of preferred multi-carrier providers, including the number of providers in the list.

-These point to the list of the WWAN_PROVIDER2 by using the WWAN_LIST_HEADER structure. <b>WwanDataClass</b> flags describe the preference of the specific data access technology and can be set to any combination within its own cellular class.
-Response to  <a href="https://msdn.microsoft.com/library/windows/hardware/ff569830">OID_WWAN_PREFERRED_PROVIDERS</a><i>set </i> requests must contain zero elements in the <b>PreferredListHeader</b>.

 `uStatus`

 Miniport drivers must set this member to WWAN_STATUS_SUCCESS for unsolicited events.
 WWAN_STATUS_SUCCESS is also specified for successful execution of OID_WWAN_PREFERRED_MULTICARRIER_PROVIDERS <i>set</i> requests.
 The following table shows other possible error status codes (other members need not be updated by miniport driver):